 Next, we need to define our proposed notion for fairness.
-It is important to note that in this work we consider data points to only belong to one protected group, that is, \textit{multiple} assignments to many protected groups for the same point are not allowed.
-In most works of fairness in clustering, the notion of \textit{balance} \cite{chierichetti2017fair} is used to ensure that clusters contain each protected group in more or less an equal proportion to other protected groups.
-In this paper, we work with a similar idea, but frame the fairness metric as a \textit{cost}, unlike balance.
-Also, instead of balancing all protected groups equally in a cluster (which is what the original balance definition aimed to optimize for), we introduce an input parameter called the ideal proportion for each group $g$ ($\phi_g$).
-This allows us to ensure that the proportion of points for each group in each cluster reach this \textit{ideal proportion}.
-Thus, points from protected groups in each cluster do not need to be equal in proportion, and their (ideal) proportion can be set depending on the application context.
-In the paper, in accordance with the \textit{disparate impact} doctrine, we let the \textit{ideal proportion} of each protected group be the proportion of the group in the entire dataset $X$ \cite{bera2019fair}.
+In this work we consider data points to only belong to one protected group, that is, \textit{multiple} assignments to many protected groups for the same point are not allowed.
+In most works of fairness in clustering, the notion of \textit{balance} \cite{chierichetti2017fair} is used to ensure that clusters contain each protected group in desired proportions.
+We work with a similar notion, but frame this metric as a \textit{fairness cost} that will naturally align with fair hierarchical clustering.
+We also introduce an input parameter called the \textit{ideal proportion} ($\phi_g$) for each group $g$.
+This value is the desired proportion of points for each group in each cluster.
+Thus the ideal proportion of points from protected groups in each cluster can be set depending on the application context.
+In accordance with the \textit{disparate impact} doctrine, we let the \textit{ideal proportion} of each protected group be the proportion of the group in the entire dataset $X$ \cite{bera2019fair}.
 Thus, for a protected group with $s$ members, the ideal proportion would be $s/n$.
-It is also easy to see that this is a general setting for the original balance metric-- if we have $f$ protected groups, we can replace the \textit{ideal proportion} for each group with $1/f$, which would perfectly balance all protected groups in each cluster.
-This is trivial to do, and requires no change to our algorithms.
-Finally, the only other existing work on fair hierarchical clustering \cite{ahmadian2020fair}, employs a definition of fairness where the fairness of all protected groups is upper-bounded by the same input value.
-We believe our definition is more general, since we can explicitly define different ideal proportions for different groups.
-We now define these ideas mathematically.
+This can be easily altered for when all groups should be equally balanced in each cluster-- if we have $f$ protected groups, we can replace the \textit{ideal proportion} for each group with $1/f$.
+Finally, the only other existing work on fair hierarchical clustering \cite{ahmadian2020fair}, employs a definition of fairness where the fairness of all protected groups is upper-bounded by the same value.
+Our definition is thus more general, since we can define different ideal proportions for each group.